595th Command and Control Group

-The 595th Command and Control Group is an inactive unit of the United States Air Force.
+The 595th Command and Control Group (595 C2G) is an inactive unit of the United States Air Force.
 It was a nuclear command and control unit of Eighth Air Force, with its operations were centered at Offutt Air Force Base, Nebraska.
 It was activated on 6 October 2016.

-It traced its history originally to the 6595th Missile Test Group, formed in 1970.
+From 1970 to 1993, it conducted tests of intercontinental ballistic missiles from Vandenberg Air Force Base as the 6595th Missile Test Group.

-It was inactivated in February 2025 with most of its components transferred to the reborn 95th Wing.
+It was inactivated in February 2025 with most of its components transferred to the 95th Wing.